Intertype takes out the prestigious Best In Show at this years Pixi Awards.

 Out of the 43 award recipients in total; with 22 winners and 21 runners-up in all categories, 31 award-winning applications were produced by the Iridesse™ Production Press, including the winner of the “Best in Show” category.

-“We are beyond proud to announce that Intertype, a Fuji Xerox Australia Premier Partner, has taken top spot as winners in the Best in Show category with the submission of their Designer Education Kit.
-The kit itself educates their own customers on how the Iridesse™ can be used whilst showcasing their own leading innovation in design with 6 colour print.
+“We are beyond proud to announce that Intertype, a Fuji Xerox Australia Premier Partner, has taken the top spot as the winner in the Best in Show category with the submission of their Designer Education Kit.
+The kit itself educates its own customers on how the Iridesse™ can be used whilst showcasing its own leading innovation in design with 6 colour print.
 It’s great to see this type of work coming out of Australia, but given the standards of cutting-edge creativity in print offered by Intertype this result is not surprising! says Roger Labrum, Senior Marketing Manager, Graphic Communication Services, Fuji Xerox Australia.

 Intertype Managing Director Ian Bosler says, “Given the high volume of quality entries across the region we were really delighted to take out not only top honours with our Best in Show entry but also the Company Self Promotion winning award.
 It is great to be recognised by industry leaders and our peers regionally.
 The Iridesse™ has certainly changed our business and business for our customers so it was exciting to be able to showcase our Designer Education Kit to this large industry audience!”

 The panel of judges comprised of print industry experts such as Paul Callaghan, publisher and chairperson of the Asian Print Awards, Major Wong Wing Kwong, veteran in the industry, and the newly appointed judge Paul Hornsby, managing director of Tree House Design.
 Entries were assessed by print quality, appropriate use of digital technology, degree of innovation, business effectiveness and overall aesthetics.